DiggnDeeper/self-hosted/README.md

 Please feel free to jump in and help out and make it better.

+# What is the reason for this project?
 The push to self-host was rekindled because my host (Hostinger), like most hosts, don't allow file sharing, so I could not run NextCloud on their servers.
 So, I installed NextCloud on my server and then realized I wanted more copies of it running for clients and myself.
 To do that, I needed a reverse-proxy and certs for an SSL.
 The easiest way to do that is with Docker.
 Also, a new CRM I wanted to try out, Corteza is only available as a Docker image.

 Messing with web-apps like NextCloud, WordPress, and CRMs is what I like to do, so now I can.
 Some new ones only come as Docker images, and they all are available or they can be Docker-ized.